VETERINARIAN: MICHEL A. SELMER, DVM, MS, CTCVMP

 In many acute situations, treatment may involve aspects of surgery and drug therapy from conventional western technology, along with alternative techniques to provide a complementary whole.
 This form of treatment has great value for severe trauma and certain infections, often outperforming other methodologies.
 Once the symptoms have been treated, his task is not complete until the underlying disease patterns have been redirected.
 The patient, as well as the client, will be guided to a new level of health.

-An accredited member of the New York State Veterinary Medical Society, Long Island Veterinary Medical Association, American Holistic Veterinary Medical Association, American Association of Traditional Chinese Medicine, American Academy of Veterinary Acupuncture, and International Veterinary Acupuncture Society, and a former vice-president of the Long Island Veterinary Medical Association, Dr. Selmer is a full time Associate Professor in the Veterinary Science program at Suffolk Community College where he teaches Comparative Anatomy, Comparative Physiology, Radiology, Imaging, Cardiology, Surgical Nursing, and Clinical Laboratory Techniques and Pathology.
-Dr. Selmer is passionate about his profession.
-This passion and his love for all animals has attributed to the high quality medicine that he practices.
+Dr. Selmer is an accredited member of the New York State Veterinary Medical Society, Long Island Veterinary Medical Association, American Holistic Veterinary Medical Association, American Association of Traditional Chinese Medicine, American Academy of Veterinary Acupuncture, and International Veterinary Acupuncture Society, and a former vice-president of the Long Island Veterinary Medical Association.
+Dr. Selmer taught full time as an Associate Professor in the Veterinary Science program at Suffolk Community College where he taught Comparative Anatomy, Comparative Physiology, Radiology, Imaging, Cardiology, Surgical Nursing, and Clinical Laboratory Techniques and Pathology until 2016.
+The passion Dr. Selmer has for his profession -- and his love for all animals-- has attributed to the high quality medicine that he practices.
 In 2010 and 2011 he was awarded Long Island's Best Veterinarian by The Long Island Press.
 He was also cited as one of America's top veterinarians by Consumer's Research Council of America for 2006, 2007, 2008 and 2009.

 We take pride in keeping your pet happy and healthy!
 We thank you for trusting us with the care of your pet.
-As a member of the Advanced Animal Care Center family, we promise to provide loving, compassionate care to every pet through our professional care and extraordinary service.
+As a member of The Caring Vet family, we promise to provide loving, compassionate care to every pet through our professional care and extraordinary service.